containeroo/dologen/README.md

 # dologen

-A small cli tool to generate a Docker `config.json` with registry credentials.
+A small CLI tool to generate a Docker `config.json` with registry credentials.
 Ideal for Kubernetes secrets.

 ## Usage